Mio Shirai: Post-retirement

 On October 4, 2015, Shirai returned to Union Pro to take part in the promotion's final event before folding, accompanying Ken Ohka and Shinichiro Tominaga to a three-way tag team match, where they were defeated by Men's Teioh and Sagat and which also included Kengo Ohka and Madoka.

 On December 15, 2015, it was announced that Shirai would start working as a referee under the ring name Mio, written in Roman script and stylized in all capital letters.
 She made her debut in the role at Ice Ribbon's RibbonMania 2015 on December 31.
 In January 2016, Shirai began refereeing matches also for both Oz Academy and Pro Wrestling Wave.
 On August 16, it was announced that Shirai was officially joining Ice Ribbon's staff on September 1.
 In addition to continuing to work as a referee for the promotion, she would also take over the Puroresu Circle training duties.

 In August 2020, Shirai wrestled a few matches for Ice Ribbon filling in for Nao Ishikawa who had to have ovarian surgery and could not compete.

 Other media

 In 2008, Shirai appeared with fellow wrestlers Kayo Noumi and Takako Inoue in The Brute Educational Institution (野獣学園, Yajū Gakuen), a video with lesbian discipline and catfight themes, released by Attack Zone, a label of Attackers.
 In September 2012, Shirai released a gravure DVD titled Iroha Kitsune / Murasaki Kaminari Mio (いろは狐／紫雷美央).
 On December 8, 2012, Shirai and Kana released another DVD with a similar theme, titled Sadistic Tails.

 Personal life

+Mio Shirai and her younger sister Io, initially kept much of their private lives, including their real names a secret, until Io's real name was revealed by Japanese authorities to be Masami Odate (大館 昌美, Ōdate Masami) in May 2012.
+Mio, on the other hand, has managed to keep her real name a secret.

 In September 2015, Shirai announced she was getting married the following month.
 Shirai later revealed her fiancé as professional wrestler Tank Nagai.
 The wedding ceremony took place on October 16, 2015.
 On December 31, 2016, Shirai announced she was pregnant with the couple's first child.
 She gave birth on June 18, 2017.